Macweese/3C/cli/ccc/3C CLI README.md

 - You can refine or extend the template in `scripts/templates/leetcode_readme.md.j2` to match your exact house style.
 - If LeetCode changes their API or if mapping number -> slug fails, pass the slug or full problem URL directly.
 - Respect LeetCode’s Terms of Service.
 Use authenticated requests only with your own account.
+- Parallelization uses Python threads; the workload is I/O-bound so the GIL does not prevent speedup.